Arve2/Vibra-trickler-3/README.md

 ## 3D printable parts
 The [3D parts](./3D-parts) for this project are not required, but might help.
 If you don't have access to a 3D printer, you can probably make something up, similar to my first/trial ["home brew"](./media/DIY_hopper.jpg) hopper.
 It is, however, important to note the funnel/baffle arrangement to get a consistent powder flow.

-`Hopper-parts.stl` is ready to slice and print. `Hopper-parts.f3d` is for anyone wanting to make changes to the design using Fusion 360 CAD. `TCRT5000-blinder.stl` might help decreasing detection angle if using a TCRT5000 detector.
+`Hopper-parts.stl` is ready to slice and print. `Hopper-parts.f3d` is for anyone wanting to make changes to the design using Fusion 360 CAD. `TCRT5000-blinder.stl` is an attempt to decrease the detection angle if using a TCRT5000 sensor.